 Precision and recall metrics help you understand how well your model is capturing information and what it's leaving out.
 Learn more about precision and recall.

 - Precision is the fraction of the positive predictions that were correct.
 Of all the predictions of a customer purchase, what fraction were actual purchases?

-- Recall is the fraction of all positive predictions that were actually identified.
+- Recall is the fraction of rows with this label that the model correctly predicted.
 Of all the customer purchases that could have been identified, what fraction were?

 Depending on your use case, you may need to optimize for either precision or recall.

 AUC PR: The area under the precision-recall (PR) curve.
 This value ranges from zero to one, where a higher value indicates a higher-quality model.

 AUC ROC: The area under the receiver operating characteristic (ROC) curve.
 This ranges from zero to one, where a higher value indicates a higher-quality model.